-4. EXTRAORDINARY RATE ADJUSTMENTS:
+4. EXTRAORDINARY OR NECESSARY RATE ADJUSTMENTS:

 - a.
-Extraordinary costs increases or decreases shall be subject to ICEMA Governing Board approval. - b.
-Requests must be made in writing and use most recent specific CPI and include the previous calendar year plus the sum of the most recent CPI for the current year, divided by the number of total months, for an average. - c.
-Extraordinary cost rate increase requests may be requested quarterly and will be reviewed within thirty (30) days of receipt.
-Any approved implementation will become effective upon the beginning of the next calendar quarter and will not be retroactive. - d.
-The ambulance provider must demonstrate actual and substantial financial hardship as a result of factors beyond its reasonable control and provide records deemed necessary to verify such hardship.
+Extraordinary or necessary rate adjustments due to cost increases or decreases shall be subject to ICEMA Governing Board approval.
+The EMS Administrator may recommend necessary rate adjustments to the ICEMA Governing Board based on needs of emergency medical services, transportation, or other contractual factors affecting ground ambulance services within ICEMA's jurisdiction.
+All extraordinary and necessary rate adjustments will be consistent with County Code Section 31.0820. - b.
+Requests for extraordinary rate adjustments must be made in writing and use the most recent specific CPI and include the previous calendar year plus the sum of the most recent CPI for the current year, divided by the number of total months, for an average. - c.
+Extraordinary rate adjustments due to cost rate increases may be requested quarterly and will be reviewed within thirty (30) days of receipt.
+Any approved extraordinary rate increase implementation will become effective upon the beginning of the next calendar quarter unless approved as retroactive.
+Necessary rate adjustments may be recommended by the EMS Administrator at any time and shall take effect upon ICEMA Governing Board approval. - d.
+For extraordinary rate adjustments, the ambulance provider must demonstrate actual and substantial financial hardship as a result of factors beyond its reasonable control and provide records deemed necessary to verify such hardship.
 This procedure may also be used to obtain rate adjustments due to changes in the CPI that are greater than the five percent (5%) cap under the yearly CPI adjustment, above. - e.
-ICEMA, at the time of any extraordinary adjustment under subsection (1), above, shall request an audit of books and records of an ambulance service provider for the purpose of verifying revenue and cost data specifically associated with the extraordinary rate increase request.
+ICEMA, at the time of any extraordinary rate adjustment request under subsection (4)(c), above, shall request an audit of books and records of an ambulance service provider for the purpose of verifying revenue and cost data specifically associated with the extraordinary rate increase request.
 Audits shall be carried out by a person selected and approved by ICEMA.
 If ICEMA and ambulance service provider cannot agree on a person to perform the audit, then the audit shall be carried out by a Certified Public Accountant selected by the ICEMA Executive Director.